kuujo/yuppy/README.md

 ### static
 Creates a static attribute.

-Static XPy members are equivalent to standard Python class members.
+Static Yuppy members are equivalent to standard Python class members.
 This is essentially the same parallel that exists between Python's class members and static variables in many other object-oriented languages.
-With XPy we can use the `static` decorator to create static methods or properties.
+With Yuppy we can use the `static` decorator to create static methods or properties.
 Note that `static` members can be further decorated with `public`, `private`, or `protected`.